sirsenya/matrixication/README.md

 5. when server is running (Listening on port 4000) send a following GET request: "http://localhost:4000/?M=7&N=6".
 M is quantity of arrays, N is length of each array - you can change their value;

+6. JSON is saved into db folder after each get request

-6. to stop the app "ctrl/cmd + c"
+7. to stop the app "ctrl/cmd + c"

-7. to test the app "npm run test"
+8. to test the app "npm run test"